 My generation is less brand-loyal than Generation X’ers.
 We simply are a tough group of people to engage with and build relationships.

 So let’s circle back to the FEP Retention report.
 Remember, the recent chaos surrounding donor retention rates stemmed from the report’s finding of a continued decline in overall donor retention rates.
 But I wonder what the report would show if it were segmented by generation?
 Are baby boomers being retained at 46%?
 I sure hope not.

 Unfortunately more granular industry metrics like these do not exist (this is something we are working on producing here at Fundraising Report Card, though).
 And ultimately this void of information leads to the response we saw over the past few weeks.

-Big, generalized metrics can be informative (and indeed they are, especially in the case of the FEP report, or the Blackbaud Institute’s Charitable Giving Report, both contain a lot of amazing material), but they can also be mystifying.
+Big, generalized metrics can be informative (and indeed they are, especially in the case of the FEP report, or the Blackbaud Institute’s Charitable Giving Report, and even our own Fundraising Report Card Live Benchmarks — they all contain a lot of amazing material), but they can also be mystifying.
 The response we’ve seen from thought leaders, fundraisers and nonprofit professionals throughout the industry is well intentioned but potentially misguided.

 My argument that millennial retention is the root cause of lower industry retention rates is based solely on “gut feel.”
 Which is ironic because this blog frequently (if not exclusively) proposes data driven analysis and decision making.
 But until our industry creates segmented benchmarks it will be hard to know for sure what is causing the general decline in retention rates.
 This is simply my “two cents.”